Express Entry / PNP

 1. Canadian Experience Class (CEC)

 For individuals with at least 1 year of skilled work experience in Canada within the last 3 years.
 Ideal for international graduates and foreign workers currently living in Canada.
+An express entry consultant can guide applicants in optimising profiles for this program.

 2. Federal Skilled Worker Program (FSWP)